microsoft/ace/docs/zc_errors.md

 If you don't use the Visual Studio support, you can instead compile your XAML from a command prompt by running markupcompiler.exe from the plugin's markupcompiler subfolder, then copy the .xbf files to the www/xbf folder.

-Currently, XAML compilation is Windows-only, so if you do your development on a Mac, you'd need to generate the .xbf files on Windows and then copy them over to your Mac.
+Currently, XAML compilation is Windows-only (version 8.1 or later), so if you do your development on a Mac, you'd need to generate the .xbf files on Windows and then copy them over to your Mac.
 Of course, the use of XAML is optional.
 Everything you declare in XAML can be expressed in JavaScript by instantiating the same objects and setting the same properties, which appear as set*PropertyName* methods.